Many of the developers are subscribed to the various Tux Paint mailing lists (which anyone may subscribe to).

 - John O'Sullivan

 - Towani Organic Farm — (Bangor, California, USA)

 - Wikipedia & Wikimedia Commons contributors (various) (http://www.wikipedia.org/)

 - Justin Zeigler

-- Bill Kendrick — main design and development (California, USA)
+- Bill Kendrick — main design and development (Washington, USA)

 - Karl Ove Hufthammer — conversion from HTML tables to CSS (Bergen, Norway)